RadwareCloudNativeProtector/s3-logger/README.md

 1. Click **Next** twice.
 1. Under **Capabilities and transforms**, click to check the **3** pending acknowledgements: "_I acknowledge..._". (or use "--capabilities CAPABILITY_IAM" if using the AWS CLI.)
 1. Click **Create stack**.
 1. After the process finished view the **Outputs** tab.
-The **InputTopicARN** value will be needed for the next step in the CWP console.
+The **InputTopicARN** value will be needed for the next step in the Radware CWP console.

 ## Post-Deployment Steps